witseie-elen4010/2025-group-lab-004/documentation/sprint1_retrospective.md

 ## Next Steps

-- Complete Login functionality
+- Secret role and word assignment for each player
-- Integrate with Game Creation
+- Word description phase
-- Set up user sessions
+- Player voting and elimination phase